By Globalization PartnersJune 2020

 Expand Your Small Business Internationally With Globalization Partners

 When you aspire to expand your small business internationally, Globalization Partners can help.
-Our comprehensive solution helps small businesses hire employees quickly and easily in up to 170 countries.
-With our platforms, there’s no need to set up expensive international subsidiaries — you’ll work directly with us, and we’ll take care of global corporate taxes, along with payroll, benefits, and other HR matters so you can focus on your company’s growth.
+Our comprehensive solution helps small businesses hire employees quickly and easily in over 180 countries.
+With our solution, there’s no need to set up expensive international subsidiaries — you’ll work directly with us, and we’ll take care of global corporate taxes, along with payroll, benefits, and other HR matters so you can focus on your company’s growth.

 Contact us today to learn more.